ePages-de/epages-devportal/_posts/2021/2021-01-07-how-to-animate-svgs-with-css.md

 If we now set an offset that is high enough, it looks like there is no shape.
 Now, we just need to set this offset back to 0 in an animation.
 And ta-da!
-It looks like the graphic is drawing itself: **SVG writing animation**.
+It looks like the graphic is drawing itself:

 <iframe height="400" style="width: 100%;" scrolling="no" title="SVG writing animation" src="https://codepen.io/zefia/embed/RwGZJYK?height=400&theme-id=dark&default-tab=html,result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/zefia/pen/RwGZJYK'>SVG writing animation</a> by Svenja Völz